MichaelLarocca/blog-michael-jude-larocca/posts/2021/07-21/Swyx-ActionableTactics.md

 ---

-*Following these guidelines will result in employers seeking us out instead of reaching out to them.*
+*Following these guidelines will result in employers seeking us out instead of us reaching out to them.*

 ---